 Values, which talks about what we care most about.

 Setting up your engine development environment, which describes the steps you need to configure your computer to work on Flutter‘s engine.
 If you only want to write code for the Flutter framework, you can skip this step.
 Flutter’s engine mainly uses C++, Java, and Objective-C.

 Setting up your framework development environment, which describes the steps you need to configure your computer to work on Flutter‘s framework.
 Flutter’s framework mainly uses Dart.

 Tree hygiene, which covers how to land a PR, how to do code review, how to handle breaking changes, how to handle regressions, and how to handle post-commit test failures.

 Issue hygiene, which covers our processes around triaging bugs, escalating high priority bugs, assigning bugs, and our GitHub labels and milestones.

 Our style guide, which includes advice for designing APIs for Flutter, and how to format code in the framework.

 Flutter design doc template, which should be used when proposing a new technical design.
 This is a good practice to do before coding more intricate changes.

-In addition to the above, there are many pages on our Wiki that may be of interest.
+In addition to the above, there are many pages on our Wiki and an article Contributing to Flutter: Getting Started on Medium that may be of interest.
 For a curated list of pages see the sidebar on the wiki's home page.
 They are more or less listed in order of importance.